itk-dev/drupal-11-template/README.md

 - Remove TEMPLATE_THEME and cause coding-standards-twig to fail until a new theme is added.
-- Add/override .env and .task.env files with files that uses {PROJECT-NAME}
+- Add/override .env and .task.env files with files that uses {PROJECTNAME}
 - Add/override a settings.local.php to web/sites/default folder
 - Override CHANGELOG.md
 - Override Taskfile.yml